Slow Roasted Salmon with Lemon Pepper

 How To Make Slow Roasted Salmon

-- Bake.
+Bake.
 Put the salmon into the oven, and bake it at 275ºF.
-Depending on the thickness of your fillet and how accurate your oven temp is, the salmon will take about 30-40 minutes to reach an internal temperature of 135-140°F.
+Depending on the thickness of your fillet and how accurate your oven temp is, the salmon will take about 30 to 40 minutes to reach the correct internal temperature.

-- Serve.
+Serve.
 Remove the salmon from the oven and let it rest for five minutes, then serve it right away with your favorite sides!
-See further on for ideas.
+Keep reading for ideas.

 How To Tell When Salmon Is Done